How To Post To Social Media With AI

 sfeed auth facebook

-After that, your agent can inspect the connected Pages, choose the right one, publish immediately, or schedule posts for later.
+After that, your agent can inspect connected Pages, choose the right one, publish immediately, or schedule posts for later.
+Add MCP when you want structured tools like sfeed_status, sfeed_pages, and sfeed_post.

 You can keep your posts, media, prompts, and schedules however you want on your own machine.
-Organize them in folders, Markdown files, scripts, or whatever workflow you already use, then tell Claude, Codex, OpenCode, or another MCP client to use sfeed to publish them according to your rules.
+Organize them in folders, Markdown files, scripts, or whatever workflow you already use, then tell Claude, Codex, OpenCode, or another agent to use sfeed to publish them according to your rules.

 Local files are the source of truth